puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 Using Puppet Agent's Facts as Hints for Configuration Data
 -----

-When requesting catalogs, agent nodes submit a collection of [facts][], which the puppet master can use as top-scope variables when compiling the catalog.
+When requesting catalogs, agent nodes submit a collection of [facts][], which the Puppet master can use as top-scope variables when compiling the catalog.

 One strategy for classifying nodes is to use facts to determine what configuration data should be assigned to the node.
 This is most often seen with Hiera, which can use facts in its dynamic hierarchy, but you can also use conditional statements in site.pp or role/profile modules to determine which classes to declare and which parameters to assign.